 The Internal Audit Manager will confirm to the Audit Committee (Board), at least annually, the organisational independence of the internal audit activity.

-The Chief Executive reviewing and countersigning the performance reviews of the Internal Audit Manager.
+The Joint Chief Executive (Head of Paid Service) Guildford and Waverley Borough Council's reviewing and countersigning the performance reviews of the Internal Audit Manager.

 10. Internal Audit Plan